What Is Titration?

 A standard solution should satisfy the following criteria:

 - The purity of the sample should be ideally 100%

 - Concentration should not change over a period of time

 - It should have a high molecular mass.
 This gives error-free calculations.

-Complexometric titrations mainly are depended on the formation of a complex between the analyte and the titrant.
+Complexometric titrations mainly depend on the formation of a complex between the analyte and the titrant.

 Zeta potential titration

-Zeta potential titrations are those ones where the completion of the reaction is monitored by the zeta potential, rather than by an indicator, in order to characterize heterogeneous systems, such as colloids.
+Zeta potential titrations are those where the completion of the reaction is monitored by the zeta potential rather than by an indicator in order to characterise heterogeneous systems, such as colloids.

 An assay is a type of biological titration that is mainly used for the determination of the concentration of a virus or bacterium.